-Code of Conduct Regulation came into force.
-This regulation must be followed by all owners of electricity distribution systems, their affiliated retailers and their regulated rate providers in Alberta.
-ENMAX Power is a distribution system owner and ENMAX Energy is both an affiliated retailer and the regulated rate provider for ENMAX Power.
+Code of Conduct Regulation must be followed by all owners of electricity distribution systems, their affiliated retailers and their regulated rate providers in Alberta.
+ENMAX Power is a distribution system owner.
+ENMAX Energy is both an affiliated retailer and the regulated rate provider for ENMAX Power and others.

 Complaints about contraventions of the Code of Conduct Regulation may be made to the Alberta Utilities Commission or the Market Surveillance Administrator.
 The Alberta Utilities Commission can be reached by contacting 1-780-427-4903 or firstname.lastname@example.org.
 The Market Surveillance Administrator can be reached by contacting 1-403-705-3181 or email@example.com.
 The Alberta Utilities Commission and the Market Surveillance Administrator are independent of ENMAX Corporation and its subsidiaries including ENMAX Power Corporation and ENMAX Energy Corporation and any regulated rate supplier or affiliated provider.
 For billing issues please contact our customer care centre at 403-310-2010 or 1-877-571-7111.

 In addition to the Code of Conduct Regulation, ENMAX Power is bound by the AUC's

 Inter-Affiliate Code of Conduct which is intended to: